 IMPORTANT UPDATE: I originally published these Magnesium supplement recommendations in 2012.
 And I still stand by them.
 But since 2012, my research of the peer-reviewed scientific literature from around the world (and private consultations with 4,500+ clients) has lead me to realize that yes, for most people, supplementing Magnesium on a daily basis does amazing things!
 BUT for many, Magnesium alone isn’t enough!!
 They also need to increase the amount of “bio-available” Copper in order to decrease the amount of excess, “unbound” Iron, which is the root cause of inflammation in the body.
 And unfortunately, you can’t fix this by simply taking a Copper supplement.
 So I highly encourage you to learn more at my new website, TheRootCauseProtocol.com A votré sante! -Morley Robbins, Jan 11, 2018

-I am often asked, “So how much Magnesium do I need to take daily?”
+I am often asked, “So how much magnesium do I need to take daily?”

 It’s a great question.
 And like most great questions, the answer is, “It depends.”

-There are actually 3 points to consider:
+There are actually a few points to consider: